xijiang/Refactered-NSG/fnc/opts.md

       - *m17*: merge genotypes from 17k-alpha chips, into one VCF file
       - *q17*: quality control of the created VCF file
       - *f17*: filter out ID and SNP, which you **must specify manually**
+      - *tlm*: test imputation from 8k to 17k.
     - Dealing with genotypes with 606k chips
       - *m6d*: merge genotypes with 606k chips
       - *q6d*: quality control of elements in ID by SNP